fabien-todescato/zcube/README.md

       ) ) ) )
 ```

-The bulk of the library is written in Java, around hopefully efficient _immutable_ data structures.
-A thin Clojure layer provides for the public API of the library.

-* A **ZDDNumber** represents a linear combination of sets of trees with integer coefficients.
-* A **ZDDTree** is a symbolic expression that represents a sets of trees.
-* A **ZDD** is a symbolic decision-diagram based representation of a set of trees.

-The _ZDD_ type is not exposed by the public Clojure API.

 The rather simple API provides two styles of computing aggregate counts of subtrees :

 * An _accumulative style_ whereby :
-  * Given a tree and an integer coefficient, occurrences of its subtrees are accumulated into an immutable _ZDDNumber_.
+  * Given a tree and a integer coefficient, occurrences of its subtrees are accumulated into an immutable _ZDDNumber_.
 * A _commutative associative_ style whereby :
   * A tree and an integer coefficient yield a _ZDDNumber_
   * Sequences of _ZDDNumber_ may be added.